 With all the lake front properties we have in the Puget Sound many systems exist that pump water from lakes or ponds.
 Pumps are also used to pressure sprinkler systems supplied by private wells and in some cases they’re used to boost pressure in city water systems with low pressure.
 Pump systems definitely add another layer of complexity to diagnosing and repairing sprinkler issues.
-Pump systems almost never come with water meters which are a great diagnostic tool in city systems.
+Unlike city supplied water systems – pump systems almost never have water meters which are a needed diagnostic tool for tracking down leaks.
 Water meters enable us to confirm that a system is holding tight without leaks, without a water meter confirming this is much more difficult.
 What we’ve learned about sprinkler pump systems is they’re like snowflakes – no two systems are alike.
 This is why we document all systems that we work on in our database so on subsequent visits we don’t waste time re-learning your system.
 At Aquasense our senior lead techs are qualified to handle your sprinkler pump needs.

 Winterization is especially important with pump systems which are much more vulnerable to freezing then buried sprinkler systems.
 We recommend winterizing pump systems by mid-October to avoid losing a pump to an early freeze.
 We make it a point to contact our customers with pump systems early and give them priority when it comes to winterization.